walterellisfun/ConeCast/README.md

-# ConeCast
+# ConeCastAll extension method
-A ConeCast class for Unity3d that can easily be made an extension method for the Physics class.
+A Unity3d ConeCastAll extension method for the Physics class.

 Use this to find colliders within a cone-shaped volume.